If you are diagnosed with vaginal cancer, you might have surgery, chemotherapy, radiation therapy, or a combination of these treatments.

-- Laser ablation, which uses a laser beam to burn away abnormal tissue.
+- Laser ablation.
+Using a laser beam to burn away abnormal tissue.
 This minor procedure is done in an outpatient center under anesthesia.
-You’ll probably go home the same day.
+Patients probably go home the same day.
 Laser ablation is typically used for women with precancerous vaginal abnormalities, called vaginal intraepithelial neoplasia.
 Laser ablation is typically not used for vaginal cancer.

-- Vaginectomy, which involves removing all or parts of your vagina.
+- Vaginectomy.
+Involves removing all or parts of your vagina.

-- Total hysterectomy, which removes your cervix, uterus, and surrounding parts of your vagina.
+- Total hysterectomy.
+Removes your cervix, uterus, and surrounding parts of your vagina.

-- Inguinal or pelvic lymph node dissection, which removes these lymph nodes if cancer has spread.
+- Inguinal or pelvic lymph node dissection.
+Removes these lymph nodes if cancer has spread.